 Located in Provence in southern France, the team was formed by Herve Poncharal and colleagues which began its Grand Prix adventure by contesting in the 250cc World Championship with Dominique Sarron.
 In 1993, Tech3 ran the American rider John Kocinski in the 250cc series, before signing emerging French talent Olivier Jacque, two years later.

-In 1995 the team signed emerging talent Olivier Jacque, the French rider going on to win a dramatic 250 title in the last race against team-mate Shinya Nakano at Phillip Island in 2000, one of the closest finishes to a title fight in history.
+It was to be a partnership that elevated Tech3 and Jacque’s profile to a new level.
+The French rider won a dramatic 250cc title in the season finale against team-mate Shinya Nakano at Phillip Island in 2000 – with the Tech3 team thrilling fans worldwide with one of the closest finishes to a title fight ever to occur in history.

-Nakano claimed Tech 3’s first MotoGP podium in Germany in 2001.
-Since then some of the biggest talents in racing have spent time riding for Tech 3, including Norick Abe, Carlos Checa, Alex Barros, Marco Melandri and Andrea Dovizioso.
+Nakano scored Tech3 its first MotoGP podium in Germany in 2001.
+Since then, some of the biggest talents in racing have successfully spent time riding for Tech3, including Norick Abe, Carlos Checa, Alex Barros, Marco Melandri, Colin Edwards, Ben Spies, Cal Crutchlow and Andrea Dovizioso.

 Now an integral part of Yamaha’s hugely successful MotoGP effort, Tech3 has enjoyed tremendous success in recent years.
 Edwards scored four, top three finishes during his spell with Tech3.
 Whereas Spies enjoyed a fantastic rookie campaign in 2010, to claim a stunning debut MotoGP podium at Silverstone and a brilliant pole position and second place in his home race in Indianapolis.

 Spies’ natural talent and the experience and dedication of the Tech3 Yamaha Team ensured the Texan quickly earned a coveted seat in Yamaha’s Factory MotoGP squad for the 2011 World Championship campaign.